jonathonadams/zero-to-production/README.md

 ### Path Re-writer

-- [ ] Make the path rewriter rewrite all library paths, not just main tsconfig paths.
+- [x] Make the path rewriter rewrite all library paths, not just main tsconfig paths.
+- [x] Add an example project structure
 - [ ] User read/write streams not promises.
 - [ ] Look to plugin into ts compiler?
 - [ ] Tests